 Who We Are - Illinois Area Agencies on Aging are your local leaders in aging and community living!
-Authorized under the Federal Older Americans Act (OAA) and the Illinois Act on Aging, Area Agencies on Aging were formally established in 1972 as “on-the-ground” organizations charged with helping vulnerable older adults live with independence and dignity in their homes and communities.
-The thirteen (13) Illinois Area Agencies on Aging play a key role in planning, funding and coordinating a network of senior programs in designated planning and service areas.
+Authorized under the Federal Older Americans Act (OAA) and the Illinois Act on Aging, Area Agencies on Aging were formally established in 1972 as “boots-on-the-ground” organizations charged with helping vulnerable older adults live with independence and dignity in their homes and communities.
+The 13 Illinois Area Agencies on Aging play a key role in planning, funding, and coordinating a network of senior programs in designated planning and service areas.

-Who We Serve - Illinois Area Agencies on Aging serve over 520,000 older adults, family caregivers and grandparents/relatives raising grandchildren/children, by supporting a network of over 240 community programs on aging.
-We serve 20% of the total Illinois senior population.
+Who We Serve - Illinois Area Agencies on Aging serve 559,000 older adults, family caregivers, and grandparents/relatives raising grandchildren/children by supporting a network of over 230 community programs on aging.
+We serve 21% of total Illinois senior population.

-A Snapshot of Critical Services Provided in Illinois -
+A Snapshot of Critical Services Provided in Illinois

-- 23,000 older adults participated in healthy aging programs to prevent falls and manage chronic diseases.
+- 36,000 older adults participated in healthy aging programs to prevent falls and manage chronic diseases.

-- 48,000 family caregivers of older adults and grandparents/relatives raising grandchildren/children receive support to continue their caregiving responsibilities.
+- 70,210 family caregivers of older adults and grandparents/relatives raising grandchildren/children receive support to continue their caregiving responsibilities.